datanav/docs/tutorial-source-system-rest.rst

   After you complete this tutorial you will have:

-  - Successfully create a REST source system in your Sesam subscription
+  - Successfully created a REST source system in your Sesam subscription
   - Gotten aquainted with the different properties available for the REST source system

 .. admonition:: Prerequisites